Purser's Magazine

 Purser's Magazine was a computer magazine by Robert Elliott Purser and edited by Mary Ann Dobson.

 Contents

-Purser's Magazine was a magazine which consists of introductory-level articles on computers and reviews of software.
+Purser's Magazine was a magazine which contained introductory-level articles written about computers as well as reviews of software.

 Reception

 Bruce F. Webster reviewed Purser's Magazine in The Space Gamer No. 44.
 Webster commented that "I recommend this magazine with the following conditions: (1) you own a TRS-90 Model III or an Apple II; (2) you don't know much about computers; (3) you want descriptions of much of the currently popular software.
 Don't buy it expecting well-thought-out reviews."